flynnkc/oci/oci-core-landing-zone/configure-variables/configure-variables.md

 1. First check the __Free Tenancy?__ box.
 This will prevent the Landing Zone from deploying Cloud Guard & Security Zones.
 These services are not available in Free Tier tenancies and may conflict with settings in existing tenancies.

-    We recommend using Cloud Guard if eligible.
-For the purposes of this lab, we are not going to use it with the Landing Zone.
+    We recommend enabling and configuring Cloud Guard if eligible.
+We are not going to use Cloud Guard in this lab.
 1. The next field to check is the __Region__.
-Most likely, your current region is entered here automatically.
-If you want to deploy into another region, just select the appropriate value from the drop-down menu.
+Most likely your current region is entered here automatically.
+If deployment to another region is desired, select the appropriate value from the drop-down menu.
 You must be [subscribed to the region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm#uconsole) prior to deployment.
 1. Next, set the __CIS Level__ variable.
 There are two levels of CIS compliance to choose from.
-These levels correspond to requirements found in the [CIS OCI Foundations Benchmark v2.0](https://www.cisecurity.org/benchmark/oracle_cloud/).
+These levels correspond to requirements found in the [CIS OCI Foundations Benchmark v3.0](https://www.cisecurity.org/benchmark/oracle_cloud/).
 To see a full list of changes between CIS Levels 1 & 2, please refer to the benchmark.
-The high level summary is that CIS Level 2 requires more strict encryption necessitating the creation of an [OCI Vault](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm) and encryption keys. __We will use CIS Level 1 for this lab__.
+CIS Level 2 requires additional encryption necessitating the creation of an [OCI Vault](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm) and encryption keys. __We will use CIS Level 1 for this lab__.
 1. The final field is __Service Label__.
 This service label will be prepended to everything created by the Landing Zone.
 As such, we need to choose a succinct value to enter.
 The requirements for service labels are 2-15 characters, the first being a letter.
-If you violate these rules, the field will let you know.
+Resource Manager will display an error message on the field if these rules are violated.

     ![The Environment Menu Options](images/environment-menu.png "Environment Menu Options")